ilyagalkin2/GrandTheftSQL-Web-interface-to-SQL-via-JDBC-and-REST-API/README.md

-### GrandThefttSQL.
+### GrandTheftSQL.
 Web interface to SQL via JDBC to PostgreSQL as Docker image, with REST API.

 PostgreSQL runs in Docker on port 8088
 Why?